samrithab/CodePlayer/README.md

 # CodePlayer
+Technologies Used: HTML, CSS, JavaScript, jQuery

-Converts script written in Html, CSS and JavaScript and outputs it to the "output" panel
+Converts script written in HTML, CSS and JavaScript and outputs it to the "output" panel